If you’d like to pursue a career advocating for the environment, read on to find out more about the best environmental law schools in the nation.

 Georgetown’s environmental law program places seventh as well and is known for its extensive range of courses that provide students with practical, real-world opportunities to help them succeed.

-As a consistent top-ranking law school, it’s no surprise that Harvard made it on the list of the best environmental law schools in the country.
+As a consistent top-ranking law school, it’s no surprise that Harvard made it on the list as one of the top-notch environmental law schools in the country.
 Harvard prides itself on its powerhouse roster of academics, lawyers, and experts devoted to improving the environment and supporting clean energy.

 Tuition to attend this prestigious law school is $71,734 a year.